Indezine Logo

 Product/Version: PowerPoint 2010 for Windows

-PowerPoint 2010 continues the tradition of previous versions of the program by providing several views that enable you to view and edit your slides.
-Unarguably, Normal view is the default and most often used view (see Figure 1 below).
-This view displays one slide at a time in the Slide area, and is used mainly for editing and creating slides, and shows PowerPoint's typical tri-pane interface that includes the Slides / Outline pane, the Slide area, and the Notes pane.
-If you cannot see the Slides / Outline pane in Normal view, scroll down to read a tip that will help you restore that pane.
+PowerPoint 2010 for Windows continues the tradition of previous versions of the program by providing several views that enable you to view and edit your slides.
+Unarguably, Normal view is the default and most often used view, as shown in Figure 1, below.
+This view displays one slide at a time in the Slide area, and is used mainly for editing and creating slides, and shows PowerPoint's typical tri-pane interface that includes the Slides/Outline pane, the Slide area, and the Notes pane.
+If you cannot see the Slides/Outline pane in Normal view, scroll down to read a tip that will help you restore that pane.

 Normal View